Police probe Surrey officer over Milly Dowler "leak"

 Reports last month that a private investigator possibly working for the News of the World had hacked into her mobile phone while police were searching for her, and deleted messages, giving the family false hope that she was still alive, caused outrage among the public.

-It came on top of other allegations from politicians, royals and celebrities that their phones had been hacked, and led to News Corp, owner the 168-year-old tabloid, to shut it down and drop a $12 billion (7 billion pounds) plan to take full control of pay TV operator BSkyB.
+It came on top of other allegations from politicians, royals and celebrities that their phones had been hacked, and led to News Corp, owner the 168-year-old tabloid, to shut it down and drop a $12 billion plan to take full control of pay TV operator BSkyB.

 Prime Minister David Cameron has ordered a wide-ranging judicial review into the phone hacking scandal.